Read time: 4 minutes

 More recently, my nightly cocktails or half-bottles of wine were skipping the buzz phase and taking me straight to cranky headache.
 I gazed into my glass like it was the Oracle of Stoli and ultimately found the answer I’d been searching for: Lose the booze, babe.

-Technically, the physical part of quitting cold turkey was easy.
+Technically, the physical part of getting sober was easy.
 No withdrawal symptoms, no tearing at my hair or howling at the moon.
 A tall, cold seltzer with a squeeze of lime but sans three fingers of vodka was fizzy and thirst quenching and didn’t have me reaching for acetaminophen an hour later.
-While it’s a little scary, realizing that I quit because my constitution told me to (um, hello, mortality), I suppose I am “healthier” now.
+While it’s a little scary, realizing that I got clean and sober because my constitution told me to (um, hello, mortality), I suppose I am “healthier” now.

 I miss the the rituals of stirring a gimlet and rolling a joint.
 I miss my reward for an honest day’s work.